LennartHennigs/Button2/README.md

 -----------
 It allows you to use callback functions to track single, double, triple and long clicks.
 It also takes care of debouncing.
 It will reduce and simplify your source code significantly.

-Tested with Arduino and ESP8266, ESP32.
+Tested with Arduino, ESP8266 and ESP32.

 How To Use
 ----------